ianmstew/ianmstew.github.io/about/index.md

 <div>
   <p>
-    CSS can be modular!
+    CSS can be modular, too!
   </p>
 </div>

-[LESS](https://github.com/less/less.js/) is my preprocessor of choice, and I build each component with its own LESS file, not usually running past two pages each.
-I start each project with a modular-override of [Bootstrap](https://github.com/twbs/bootstrap), importing only what I use.
+[LESS](https://github.com/less/less.js/) is my preprocessor of choice, and I build each component with its own LESS file, usually not running past two pages each.
+I start each project with a modular override of [Bootstrap](https://github.com/twbs/bootstrap), importing only what I use.
 The result is a lean, maintainable, scalable style codebase.

 <div>
   <p>